jacobadenbaum/TexTables.jl/docs/src/basic_usage.md

         below the coefficients
     2.  :inline -- Prints standard errors in parentheses on the same line as the coefficients
-    3.  :none -- Supresses standard errors.
+    3.  :none -- Suppresses standard errors.
 (I don't know why you would want to do this... you probably shouldn't ever use it.)
 3.  `star::Bool` (default `true`)
         If true, then prints any table entries that have been decorated